-- Synchronize your users’ identity and attributes – this is easy, most organizations will default to using AAD Connect, the Microsoft “bridge” for user synchronization
+- Synchronize your users’ identities and attributes – this is easy, most organizations will default to using AAD Connect, the Microsoft “bridge” for user synchronization

 - Establish a way for users to authenticate when accessing cloud resources – here is where the rocky road starts.

-Identity information synchronization is usually easier to get through organization and policies:
+Identity information synchronization is usually easier to get through the organization and policies:

-- It can be narrowed down to the selected list of attributes
+- It can be narrowed down to a selected list of attributes

 - There is always a discussion around privacy and data location – do remember to choose your tenant location wisely (Mistake #1: Location, Location, Location).

-Now that we have it covered, time for the authentication part.
+Now that we have it covered, it’s time for the authentication part.

 What choices do we have?